 What is the purpose of the programme?

 The Auckland Housing Programme (AHP) will ensure that more high quality homes are provided to Aucklanders more quickly.
-The programme will deliver a mix of social housing, affordable homes for first homebuyers, and homes to the general market.
+The programme will deliver a mix of state housing, affordable homes for first homebuyers, and homes to the general market.

 Where will the land come from?

 Appropriate Housing New Zealand sites have been selected for development, with others being identified all the time.
 In these selected sites, old and tired state housing will be removed and replaced with new, warm, healthy homes.
 By using Housing New Zealand land more efficiently we are able to increase the amount of state housing available to Aucklanders, and provide more homes to the market.

 The AHP has been in operation since June 2016.
 It will over 10 years deliver:

 - around 5,200 additional new state housing homes

 - around 12,800 new affordable and market homes.